oguzkopan/careerrougelike/DEMO-VIDEO-SCRIPT.md

 **Narration**:
 > "The Grader Agent evaluates our solution and awards 50 XP!
 Notice how our XP bar fills up and we're getting closer to the next level.
 >
-> The CV Agent automatically adds this accomplishment to our resume, and the Task Agent generates a new task to keep us working."
+> The CV Agent automatically adds this accomplishment to our resume.
+And here's the bidirectional system at work: after completing several tasks, the system automatically schedules a project review meeting to discuss our progress.
+The Task Agent also generates a new task to keep us working."

 **Highlight**:
 - Show XP count-up animation
 - Point to updated XP bar
 - Show new task appearing
+- Point to new meeting notification (if triggered)

 ---

+## Meeting Participation (3:15 - 3:40)

+**Visual**: Click on a meeting card to join

+**Narration**:
+> "Let's join this project review meeting.
+The Meeting Generator created this scenario with AI colleagues who have distinct personalities—supportive, analytical, and direct.
+>
+> The meeting has discussion topics based on our recent work.
+AI participants discuss the topic first, then it's our turn to contribute."

+**Action**:
+- Click "Join Meeting"
+- Show meeting view with participants
+- Show AI conversation appearing
+- Type response to discussion topic
+- Click "Submit Response"

+**Visual**: Show AI colleagues reacting to player's response

+**Narration**:
+> "Notice how the AI colleagues respond naturally to our contribution, building on what we said.
+After discussing all topics, the Meeting Evaluator scores our participation and generates follow-up tasks based on the meeting discussions.
+>
+> This bidirectional flow—tasks trigger meetings, meetings generate tasks—creates a continuous, realistic workplace experience."

+**Highlight**:
+- Point to AI participant avatars
+- Show conversation flow
+- Show meeting completion with score
+- Point to generated tasks from meeting

+---

-## Job Switching (3:15 - 3:35)
+## Job Switching (3:40 - 4:00)

 **Visual**: Click "Job Search" button, show new job listings